qrrk/Catapult/README.md

 - You need write permission in the folder that contains the Catapult executable.
 - The catapult executable [should have execution permission enabled](https://askubuntu.com/a/485001).
 - The game needs the following dependencies, Some distros come with these preinstalled, but others don't.: `sdl2`, `sdl2_image`, `sdl2_ttf`, `sdl2_mixer`, `freetype2`
-    - On Debian based distros (Ubuntu, Mint, etc.): 'sudo apt install libsdl2-image libsdl2-ttf libsdl2-mixer libfreetype6'
+    - On Debian based distros (Ubuntu, Mint, etc.): `sudo apt install libsdl2-image libsdl2-ttf libsdl2-mixer libfreetype6`
     - On Arch based distros `sudo pacman -S sdl2 sdl2_image sdl2_ttf sdl2_mixer`

 #### Packaging